jeong0449/FluidArdule/README.md

 ## Installation / Build

-🚧 Work in progress

-An installation guide for OS and software setup is currently being prepared.
-Hardware assembly can be inferred from the system overview and components documentation.
+The installation guide covers Raspberry Pi OS setup, required software, system services, audio configuration, networking, and Fluid Ardule startup.

 👉 [Installation Guide](docs/installation.md)

+Hardware construction remains a DIY process and should be adapted to the builder's enclosure, controls, DAC, and power-supply arrangement.

 ---